 Patrick Wymark was buried at Highgate Cemetary on 3rd November 1970 after a Requiem Mass at St Dominic's, Highgate.
 Two days later, on 5th November, a memorial service was held at Brompton Oratory.

-Derek Wickens, a friend of Patrick Wymark's, who was also an oboeist with the Royal Opera House, Covent Garden, played three short piece by Benajmin Britten which were favourites of the actor.
+Derek Wickens, a friend of Patrick Wymark's, who was also an oboeist with the Royal Opera House, Covent Garden, played three short pieces by Benajmin Britten which were favourites of the actor.
 Broadcaster Wilfrid Thomas said that, "Many people thought he must be like the tough self-centred John Wilder, but he was completely the opposite.
-Although he admitted that he mut have some of the qualities of Wilder, as actors must draw on their own reserves."
+Although he admitted that he must have some of the qualities of Wilder, as actors must draw on their own reserves."